-Annual immunisation coverage report, Australia
+Annual immunisation coverage reports, Australia

-The 2013 annual immunisation coverage report is available below along with a summary of key findings and accompanying slideset containing tables and figures from the report.
+The 2015 annual immunisation coverage report is available below along with a summary of key findings and accompanying slideset containing tables and figures from the report.

 All annual reports for Australia since 2007 are available here:

-Annual immunisation coverage report, New South Wales
+Annual immunisation coverage reports, New South Wales

 Annual immunisation coverage reports for New South Wales can be found here: